M-Files/Developer-Portal/UX-Design/Page-Layout/index.md

 ![Task Pane location](Page-layout-taskpane.png){:.borderless .leftcol}

 {:.rightcol}
-The `Task Pane`, now defaulting to hidden in M-Files 2020, was previously be the place where all quick shortcuts were collected.
+The `Task Pane` was previously be the place where all quick shortcuts were collected.
 The `Task Pane` can be collapsed and expanded by clicking of the handle on its right side.
 The task pane is kept for backwards compatibility.

 {:.rightcol}
 **Style and layout parameters:**